torontojs/vms/CONTRIBUTING.md

 npm install --save-dev
 ```

 This will install all of the needed dependencies.
-But please note you will still need to install `dprint` manually.

 ## Starting the project